-B: Do you mean the tall guy with long black hair who said „Hello“ to you?
+B: Do you mean the tall guy with long black hair who said hello to you?
 I didn’t like him much.
-I don’t like boys with a long hair.
+I don’t like boys with long hair.

-B: So he’s bald, another extreme.
-And what about the short guy that you‘re always with.
-The one with glasses, don’t you like him?
+B: So, he’s bald hm?
+Another extreme.
+And what about that short guy that you’re always with?
+The one with glasses.
+Don’t you like him?
 I haven’t seen him for ages.

-A: Do you mean Goeffrey?
+A: Do you mean Jeffrey?
 He’s out of town.
 Anyway, he’s just a friend.
-And please, dad, don’t call him short, he’s very sensitive about that.
+And please dad, don’t call him short.
+He’s very sensitive about that.

-I can’t believe it’s already Saturday tomorrow.
-Our company’s got that big teambuilding tournament, and I haven’t been practising.
+I can’t believe it is already Saturday tomorrow.
+Our company has the big teambuilding tournament and I haven’t been practicing.
 I don’t even know why everyone chose tennis.
-No one likes it, I mean, we all love football.
-We could have chosen that.
-But tennis?
-None of us even knew how to hold a racket until last month… I’m going to look like a real fool chasing the ball all over the court.
-I was thinking of calling in sick and going for a quiet swim at the beach but I can’t do that.
+No one likes it.
+I mean, we all love football, we could’ve chosen that … but tennis?
+None of us even knew how to hold a racket until last month.
+I’m going to look like a real fool, chasing the ball all over the court.
+I think that even table tennis would have been a better option because you don’t have to run so much, just around the table.
+First, I was thinking of calling in sick and going for a quiet swim at the beach but I can’t do that.
 Everyone’s expecting me.
-OK, I’ll go and play but I won’t like it.
+So, I’ll have to go and play.
+But I won’t like it.

 2. část poslechu

-A: Hi Mary, congratulations on winning the competition on Radio One.
+A: Hi Mary.
+Congratulations on winning that competition on Radio 1.
 What an amazing prize.
-All expenses paid holiday in the Caribbean for seven days.
+An all-expenses-paid holiday in the Caribbean for seven days!

-B: Thank’s Ben.
+B: Thanks, Ben.
 I’m still in shock.
-What are the chances that I would be the hundreth caller.
+What are the chances that I would be the 100thcaller?
 Maybe even lower than winning the national lottery.

 A: Yeah.
 And where exactly can you travel to?

 B: Well, I’ve always wanted to go to Jamaica.
-But it’s a pitty because I can only go to certain islands in the Carreabean: Puerto Rico, Cuba, Barbados, or the Dominican Republic.
-But I’m not complaining.
-This will be my first time in that part of the world.
-In the end I decided on the Dominican Republic.
+But it’s a pity because I can only go to certain islands in the Caribbean.
+Puerto Rico, Cuba, Barbados, or the Dominican Republic.
+But I’m not complaining, this will be my first time in that part of the world.
+In the end, I decided on the Dominican Republic.
 I’m sure it’s just as beautiful as Jamaica.

 A: Yeah, it’s a dream come true.
-Can you take a friend or a relative with you?
+Can you take a friend or relative with you?

-B: Ah, I’d like to take all my friends.
-To choose only one seems unfair.
+B: Ahh, I’d like to take all my friends!
+To choose any one seems unfair.
 But anyway, I’ll take my mother.
 It’s her birthday in September and this will be a wonderful present for her.